Founder · NS Studio LLC

 2020

-Designed Favorite Friends end to end across research, personas, prototypes, and UI specs for a product used at global consumer scale.
+Designed the Favorite Friends feature end-to-end — research, personas, prototypes, and UI specs — for a product at global consumer scale.

 2009 — 2012